TinyCB/Chaturbate-affiliate-api-script/readme.md

 4. Upload all files to your server.
 5. Make sure chaturbate.xml is writable.

+NOTE: This script was written in PHP 5.x and might not work with PHP7.

 ## Cache and speed

 This script makes use of a very simple xml caching method.
 It pré downloads the feed from Chaturbate and then saves it to a local xml file on your server.